mecid/mecid.github.io/_posts/2021-08-24-mastering-focusstate-property-wrapper-in-swiftui.md

 }
 ```

 As you can see, we use another version of the *focused* view modifier to bind a view to a concrete case of the *Field* enum.
 SwiftUI updates the value of the *FocusState* property whenever the user focuses on any of the bound views.
+We also use, the *defaultFocus* view modifier to programmatically focus on the email field as soon as view appears.

-Remember that we should make our *FocusState* property optional to use combined with *Hashable* enum because there might be no focused view at the moment.
+Remember that we should make our *FocusState* property optional to use it with *Hashable* enum because there might be no focused view at the moment.

 > To learn more about toolbars in SwiftUI, take a look at my ["Mastering toolbars in SwiftUI"](/2020/07/15/mastering-toolbars-in-swiftui/) post.